input-output-hk/atala-prism/prism-kotlin-sdk/docs/src/docs/integration-tutorial/verifier-verify-valid-credential.md

-# Verifier: Verify valid credential

-The fun begins now, before being able to verify a credential, you will need to do several steps:
+The fun begins now, before being able to verify a credential, follow these steps:
-1. Parse the signed credential to get the issuer details.
+1. Parse the signed credential to get the **Issuer's** details.
-2. Resolve the issuer details from the Node to make sure the key and the signature are correct.
+2. Resolve the **Issuer's** details from the **Node** to make sure the key, and the signature are correct.
-3. Resolve the credential state from the Node to make sure the proof exists in Cardano.
+3. Resolve the credential state from the **Node** to make sure the proof exists in **Cardano**.
 4. Resolve the credential revocation state from the Node to make sure the credential hasn't been revoked.

 ## Extract the credential data